slackapi/bolt-js/docs/_advanced/custom_routes.md

 ---

 <div class="section-content">
-As of `v3.7.0`, custom HTTP routes can be easily added by passing in a collection of routes as `customRoutes` when initializing `App`.
+As of `v3.7.0`, custom HTTP routes can be easily added by passing in an array of routes as `customRoutes` when initializing `App`.

 Each `CustomRoute` object must contain three properties: `path`, `method`, and `handler`. `method`, which corresponds to the HTTP verb, can be either a string or an array of strings.
 </div>